 - If there is any suggestion of active infection take swabs; however, routine swabs are not recommended.
 Active infection should be suspected if there is:

-- Get blood tests for FBC, erythrocyte sedimentation rate (ESR), U&E and creatinine.
+- Get blood tests for FBC, erythrocyte sedimentation rate (ESR), U&E, creatinine, autoantibodies and haemoglobinopathy.

 - Patch testing using the leg ulcer series should be considered for leg ulcer patients who have eczema or dermatitis.